oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ### Avalon Streaming Sideband Signals

-You can enable Avalon streaming sideband signal support by using the special `StreamingBeat` structure provided by the `pipes_ext.hpp` header file (`sycl/ext/intel/prototype/pipes_ext.hpp`) as the data type to your pipe.
+Pipes support a subset of Avalon streaming sideband signals.
+You can add these to your pipe interface by using the special `StreamingBeat` structure provided by the `pipes_ext.hpp` header file (`sycl/ext/intel/prototype/pipes_ext.hpp`) as the `dataT` of your pipe.
 Only the `StreamingBeat` structure generates sideband signals when used with a pipe.

 The `StreamingBeat` structure is templated on three parameters, as summarized in Table 3.